juju4/ansible-MISP/README.md

 They are other roles to handle certificates like letsencrypt (ex: thefinn93.letsencrypt) New ansible v2.2 letsencrypt module allow certificate creation but no renewal of task without rerunning role.

+* LIEF build can take a while (30-60min) on Centos7.
+Disable if not needed

 ## TODO
 * role is not managing upgrade (Work in progress/git pull between minor releases)